CollinPoetoehena/DevOpsCourse_Project/docs/infrastructure/Domains_Cerficiation.md

 After following the previous steps, you can get a certificate for the domain, see: https://docs.aws.amazon.com/acm/latest/userguide/acm-public-certificates.html

 You will request a public certificate, for example for the above domain record, use DNS validation.
+You should use a wildcard in front of the domain name created with Route 53 so that this certificate can be reused for different services, such as: *.rent-a-car-cloud.click.
+Then you can use www.rent-a-car-cloud.click for the frontend and api.rent-a-car-cloud.click for the backend for example.

 After requesting the certificate, click on "Create record in Route 53" and select the above created domain.
 Then after a few minutes, you should see a success and issued status:
 ![alt text](../assets/AWS_ACM_ReqPubCert.png)

 The created record should be visible as CNAME in the records for the AWS Route 53 domain: